antublue/test-engine/README.md

 ### What is a `Store` ?

-A `Store` is a thread-safe convenience object that allow sharing of named resources between tests.
+A `Store` is a thread-safe convenience object that allow sharing of Objects between tests.

 - [Store.java](/api/src/main/java/org/antublue/test/engine/api/Store.java)